SCaLE 23x: Anti-Mugshot Life and the Dark Calling of the Car Fire

 At SCaLE 21x, I had bought the “illuminati” t-shirt from the EFF with cash.
 Even though I registered to be a member, I never received a confirmation e-mail.

-At SCaLE 22x, I just bought the Stay Golden hoodie as-is and didn’t think to renew my membership because it’s never made clear if I was or will be one.
+At SCaLE 22x, I just bought the Stay Golden hoodie as-is and didn’t think to renew my membership because it was never made clear if I was or will be one.

 Before SCaLE 23x, I received some unexpected e-mail inviting me to the EFF speakeasy, also giving me a heads up on a keynote on Saturday morning, as if I was a member this whole time.

-I figured the speakeasy would be a great time to chat with EFF lawyers and activists on the newest bill from the terrible idea factory.
-On Friday night, I just so happened to be sitting across an EFF lawyer that doesn’t seem to want to go into detail about what he thinks of the newest terrible idea.
+I figured the speakeasy would be a great time to chat with EFF lawyers and activists on the newest bill from the **terrible idea factory**California State Assembly.
+On Friday night, I just so happened to be sitting across an EFF lawyer that doesn’t seem to want to go into detail about what he thinks of the newest terrible idea (no referrer).

 I did, however, attend the keynote on Saturday.
 While Cindy Cohn’s was about the government attempting to ban or regulate encryption in the 90s, I can see a similar argument being made for the current terrible idea.